PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 - **SAT -** The SAT is strongly correlated with g<ref>https://journals.sagepub.com/doi/abs/10.1111/j.0956-7976.2004.00687.x</ref>.
 Coaching has a small but positive effect on SAT scores<ref>https://meridian.allenpress.com/her/article-abstract/53/1/1/31190/Evaluating-the-Effect-of-Coaching-on-SAT-Scores-A?redirectedFrom=fulltext</ref>.
 - **Creativity -** There is a small and heterogeneous positive correlation between IQ and creativity<ref>https://pubmed.ncbi.nlm.nih.gov/30009212/</ref>.

-- **Lead -** There is an inverse relationship between blood lead concentration and IQ and reading test scores<ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1257652/</ref><ref>https://www.nber.org/system/files/working_papers/w22558/w22558.pdf</ref>.
-These effects are g loaded<ref>https://sci-hub.se/https://doi.org/10.1016/j.paid.2018.09.005</ref>.
-- **Brain Size/Chemistry -** Brain size is positively associated with g<ref>https://pubmed.ncbi.nlm.nih.gov/32076418/</ref><ref>https://pubmed.ncbi.nlm.nih.gov/25855618/</ref><ref>https://pubmed.ncbi.nlm.nih.gov/31473014/</ref>.
-This is of genetic origin as whole-brain gray and white matter is highly heritable<ref>https://pubmed.ncbi.nlm.nih.gov/32286890/</ref>, and there is a genetic correlation between intracranial volume and years of education<ref>https://pubmed.ncbi.nlm.nih.gov/32286899/</ref>, as well as intelligence<ref>https://pubmed.ncbi.nlm.nih.gov/15922990/</ref>.
-Human intelligence can be predicted with some accuracy using neuroimaging techniques<ref>https://pubmed.ncbi.nlm.nih.gov/14749147/</ref><ref>https://pubmed.ncbi.nlm.nih.gov/25546071/</ref>.

-- **Health -** Higher intelligence is associated with a substantially lower risk of death, even after adjusting for childhood and adult socioeconomic status as well as education, although adult SES and education attenuate it substantially<ref>https://sci-hub.ru/https://doi.org/10.1093/ije/dyq190</ref>.
+Intelligence also appears to be associated with health outcomes.
+Higher intelligence is associated with a substantially lower risk of death, even after adjusting for childhood and adult socioeconomic status as well as education, although adult SES and education attenuate it substantially<ref>https://sci-hub.ru/https://doi.org/10.1093/ije/dyq190</ref>.
 Research suggests that this effect is mostly genetic in origin<ref>https://sci-hub.ru/https://doi.org/10.1093/ije/dyv112</ref>.
-- **Fertility -** There is a small negative correlation between cognitive ability and fertility among modern humans<ref>https://sci-hub.ru/https://doi.org/10.1016/0160-2896(95)90012-8</ref><ref>https://sci-hub.ru/https://doi.org/10.1016/j.intell.2017.05.002</ref>.
-There is strong assortative mating for intelligence<ref>https://journals.sagepub.com/doi/full/10.1177/09567976231105382</ref>.
-Intelligence is positively associated with childlessness<ref>https://pubmed.ncbi.nlm.nih.gov/25546071/</ref>.
-There exists a Jensen effect on dysgenic fertility, meaning that the more g loaded a test score is, the more it is associated with lower fertility<ref>https://pubmed.ncbi.nlm.nih.gov/32184024/</ref>.
-Polygenic scores that predict higher earnings, education and health also predict lower fertility<ref>https://files.catbox.moe/41zw1p.pdf</ref>.
-This may suggest that earnings-increasing human capital may either increase or decrease fertility through income and substitution effects in the labor market.

-**National-Level:** National IQ is correlated with a variety of educational, cognitive, economic, political, demographic, sociological, geographic, and climate variables<ref>https://pubmed.ncbi.nlm.nih.gov/27866536/</ref>.
+Finally, on a national level, IQ can also have a significant predictive effect on outcomes as well.
+National IQ is correlated with a variety of educational, cognitive, economic, political, demographic, sociological, geographic, and climate variables<ref>https://pubmed.ncbi.nlm.nih.gov/27866536/</ref>.
 National IQ is positively correlated with economic development, and is the best predictor of economic growth<ref>https://pubmed.ncbi.nlm.nih.gov/29328072/</ref><ref>https://pubmed.ncbi.nlm.nih.gov/30191806/</ref>.
 Education and cognitive ability appear to be more important as developmental factors for GDP than economic freedom.
 Education and intelligence are more relevant to economic welfare than vice versa, but economic welfare also predicts education and intelligence<ref>https://pubmed.ncbi.nlm.nih.gov/28201577/</ref>.
 A 1 point increase in a nation's average IQ is associated with a persistent 0.11% annual increase in per-capita GDP<ref>https://sci-hub.ru/https://doi.org/10.1111/j.1467-8721.2006.00439.x</ref>.
 IQ is also associated with the production and exportation of more sophisticated/complex products<ref>https://www.sciencedirect.com/science/article/pii/S0160289612001134</ref>.
 IQ is also a significant predictor of financial development<ref>https://sci-hub.ru/https://doi.org/10.1016/j.intell.2015.03.007</ref>.

 ## On Morality and Human Sociality